 School placements are designed to give student teachers opportunities to gain professional experience in classrooms and schools, to learn about teaching and learning in a variety of situations, to participate fully in the life of the school and to gain an in-depth understanding of the role of the teacher and the school more generally.

 In both Years 1 and 2, students must obtain teaching hours in cooperating second-level schools normally within a 50km radius of Cork City, which will facilitate their attendance at the required lectures, workshops and other commitments on campus on specific days and times during the teaching week.
 The list of approved cooperating schools for the PME (Art & Design) placement will be sent to successful applicants when they formally accept their place on the programme.

 Candidates must have as a minimum requirement a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) in a Fine Art or Design discipline(s) that is recognised by the Teaching Council of Ireland for the teaching of art in a post-primary school.
 Eligible applicants will also be interviewed.

 In the case of overseas applicants, you will need to get clarification from Quality and Qualifications Ireland (formerly NQAI) regarding your degree.

 Teaching Subjects have discipline-specific requirements and prospective applicants are advised to check the requirements for a specific subject area by consulting the following:

-We hope to have the form on-line shortly to complete as part of your application.
-Please complete and upload the Subject Declaration Form as part of your application process.
+Please fully complete each section of the Subject Declaration Form and upload it as part of your application process.

 Applicants wishing to pursue the PME are now eligible to apply for the Back to Education Allowance (BTEA) from the Department of Social Protection.
-Website: Department of Social Welfare : Back to Education
+See Department of Social Welfare - Back to Education.

 English Language Requirements